 While cloud-based lightning doesn't normally bother humans on the surface, it can wreak havoc with our airplanes, rockets and other flying machines.
 Flight paths often lead passenger jets directly through large thunderstorms, and while lightning normally passes along on the outside of the plane, it's hard to completely protect any electrical system in such conditions.
 In 2009, company officials said Air France Flight 447 was probably struck by lightning before disappearing over the Atlantic — it flew into a tropical storm just before losing power in both electrical systems — although a variety of other factors likely compounded that.
 NASA engineers at Cape Canaveral also are regularly plagued by lightning from Florida's merciless summer thunderstorms, which can delay launches and damage expensive equipment.

 Bolt from the blue

 The majority of lightning strikes are negative, descending from the cloud base to the positively charged ground.
 But in large thunderstorms, a supercharged positive bolt may launch out from the cloud's upper regions (see photo), flying away from the storm before crashing into a distant section of negatively charged earth.
 Sometimes traveling up to 30 miles, these strikes can sneak up on people who don't even know a thunderstorm is nearby — hence the name "bolt from the blue."
 In addition to being stealthy and rare, bolts from the blue are also much more powerful than normal lightning strikes, and therefore cause more bodily and property damage.

-Floating orbs of electricity have been reported during thunderstorms around the world — and even recreated in a lab — but never scientifically verified in nature.
+Floating orbs of electricity have been reported during thunderstorms around the world — and even recreated in a lab — but have proven difficult to verify in nature.
 If natural ball lightning does exist, it's fleeting, erratic and rare.
-Still, there are tantalizing hints, such as the video below, that it may be real.
+Still, there are tantalizing hints, such as the video below, that it's real.